rigetti/pyquil/docs/source/getting_started.rst

 with very high probability, get different results each time.

-As the QVM is a virtual machine, we can also inspect the wavefunction of a program directly, even without measurements, e.g.
+As the QVM is a virtual machine, we can also inspect the wavefunction of a program directly, even without measurements:

 .. code:: python